SpizzyCoder/odisk/README.md

 The *Chunksize* * *Unit* will be the allocated memory.
 The result must not be larger than the physical RAM you have available.
 For example:
-odisk /dev/sdc z M 4 - This will allocate 4 MiB of memory.
+odisk -m zero -u mib -c 4 /dev/sdc - This will allocate 4 MiB of memory.

 # Building
 ```